Setup Business One

 1. DUBAI’S UNBEATABLE LIFESTYLE

-Dubai is renowned for having the most fashionable and luxurious shopping in the world.
+Dubai is renowned for having the world’s most fashionable and luxurious shopping.
 The Dubai Mall alone houses over 200 luxury brands, making it the number one destination for tourists in the city.
 Surveys show that 97% of visitors rank the Dubai Mall as the top place to visit in Dubai, as evidenced by the image above listing the city’s most popular attractions.
-Clearly, the Dubai Mall exemplifies why Dubai has gained global fame for its extravagant shopping and status as a shopper’s paradise.
+The Dubai Mall exemplifies why Dubai has gained global fame for its extravagant shopping and status as a shopper’s paradise.
 The mall cements Dubai’s reputation as a world-class retail and fashion hub.

 2. WORLD’S TALLEST BUILDINGS